danog/MadelineProtoDocs/docs/API_docs/constructors/inlineBotSwitchPM.md

-The bot requested the user to message him in private
+The bot requested the user to message them in private

 ### Attributes: